 By no coincidence, this illustrates exactly how strong the enthusiasm and confidence that investors and entrepreneurs have in the disruptive power of digital innovation to revolutionize logistics industry across the globe.
 According to Frost & Sullivan, global digital freight brokerage market is expected to reach $54.2 billion by 2025.

-With more and more interests and competition in this sector, we would like to share our observations on the evolution of Yunmanman (which later became Manbang Group), and discuss similar or different challenges of operationalizing the ‘Uber for Truck’ business model in the context of emerging markets.
+With growing interests and competition in this sector, we would like to share our observations on the evolution of Yunmanman (which later became Truck Alliance/Manbang Group), and discuss similar or different challenges of operationalizing the ‘Uber for Truck’ business model in the context of emerging markets.

 This blog is part of the ‘Future Insight Series’ which features case studies of Internet tech-enabled startups in China to encourage discussions on business models that disrupt traditional economies and enable changes in emerging markets.
 At Future Hub, we are fully dedicated to innovations across the African continent by leveraging our knowledge and connections in China’s tech ecosystem.
 We partner with, incubate, invest in, and support visionary local entrepreneurs to build a bright future for Africa.